antD97/DeathCurse/readme.md

 - Curse Ward II: -3 curse levels
 - Curse Ward III: -11 curse levels

+Having multiple Curse Wards in a player's inventory stacks the wards' curse level reduction effects.
+For example, if a player had two Curse Ward I and one Curse Ward II in their inventory, they would have a total of 5 levels of curse reduction.

 ## Resurrection Abominations

 ![Resurrection Abomination Crafting](img/resurrection_abomination.png)

 There are three Resurrection Abominations tiers: Resurrection Abomination I, Resurrection Abomination II, and Resurrection Abomination III.
 To craft a Resurrection Abomination I, use the recipe above.
-Resurrection Abomination don't despawn after being on the ground for five minutes, are immune to fire and lava, but are *not* immune to explosions.
+Resurrection Abomination don't despawn after being on the ground for five minutes and are immune to fire and lava but are *not* immune to explosions.

 Creating higher tiers of Curse Abominations is identical to Curse Wards, but have an additional requirement of being formed in the Nether.